Barred grass snake

-The barred grass snake (Natrix helvetica) is a non-venomous colubrid snake from Western Europe, living in and close to water.
+The barred grass snake (Natrix helvetica) is a non-venomous colubrid snake from Western Europe, typically living in and close to water.
 It was included within the grass snake species, Natrix natrix, until August 2017, when genetic analysis led to its reclassification as a separate species.

 Subspecies

 There are currently five subspecies of Natrix helvetica recognized (having been formerly classified as subspecies of N. natrix):